 At least 1-3 years of professional experience in direct services is required for this role.
 Experience in community outreach and/or aging services a plus.

 - Experience in and/or knowledge of aging policy, resources for older persons and their caregivers, and health insurance

 - Experience in communicating complex subject material to various audiences

 - Excellent verbal and written communication skills

-Must work well under pressure and have the ability to be creative and analytical.
-Must be able to travel locally, visit long term care facilities and use public transportation; operate office equipment including but not limited to computer, telephone, fax, copier; move freely around the office; sit or stand at a desk and telephone for long periods of time; communicate in person, and over the telephone, with individuals and groups.
+Must work well under pressure and be creative and analytical.
+Will be expected to operate office equipment including computer, telephone, fax, and copier.
+Will be expected to move freely around the office and sit or stand at a desk and telephone for extended periods.
+Will be expected to communicate in person and over the telephone, with individuals and groups.
 This position may require occasional work outside of normal office hours.
-Some lifting of 10-20 pounds may be necessary.